Saurav0129/Saurav0129/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I'm a passionate B.Tech student specializing in Artificial Intelligence and Data Science.
-I'm eager to dive into the ever-evolving tech landscape and contribute to innovative solutions.<br><br>My areas of interest include:<br>- Artificial Intelligence 🤖<br>- Machine Learning 🧠<br>- Deep Learning 🧠<br>- Data Science 📊<br>- Computer Vision 👀<br>- Natural Language Processing 🗣️<br><br>I'm committed to continuous learning and staying up-to-date with the latest advancements in these fields.
-In my free time, you can find me exploring new technologies, working on personal projects, or contributing to open-source initiatives. 🖥️<br><br>I'm always eager to learn from others and collaborate on interesting projects.
-Feel free to reach out if you'd like to connect! 👋
+I’m a B.Tech graduate in Artificial Intelligence & Data Science from USAR, Delhi (GGSIPU).
+I’m passionate about building innovative AI/ML solutions and contributing to the ever-evolving tech landscape.

+My areas of interest include:

+Artificial Intelligence 🤖

+Machine Learning 🧠

+Deep Learning 🧠

+Data Science 📊

+Computer Vision 👀

+Natural Language Processing 🗣️

+Cloud & DevOps ☁️

+I’m committed to continuous learning and staying at the forefront of advancements in AI/ML.
+In my free time, I enjoy experimenting with projects, exploring new technologies, and contributing to open-source initiatives.

+Always open to collaboration, knowledge sharing, and exciting opportunities—let’s connect! 👋

 ## 🌐 Socials: